 Coronavirus: Important Information

-In accordance with the Treasure Act 1996 all finds of potential Treasure must be reported within 14 days.
-While we are unable to meet with finders to take in finds we are working to deal with finds of potential Treasure remotely so that we can keep the process moving as much as possible.
+In accordance with the 1996 Treasure Act, all finds of potential Treasure must be reported within 14 days.
+We are working to deal with finds of potential Treasure remotely until they can be handed in, so that we can keep the process moving as much as possible.
 In order to help with this, if you have an object which you believe may constitute potential Treasure, please send the following details by e-mail, and await further instruction.

 - Your full name and address

 - The full name, postal address and e-mail address of the landowner and occupier (in cases of tenanted land)